vesk4000/bm/README.md

 ### Writing Articles For BM<p>
 1. Create an objective article in the _posts folder<p>
 2. Use the Year-Month-Date in the file name.
 Ex.
 2015-1-23-bitcoin.md<p>
 3. Length should be 500-1,200 words.
 However, the main criteria is quality and usefulness.
-Do not be afraid to create a 5,000 word guide if it is awesome.
+Do not be afraid to create a 5,000 word <a href="https://www.bitcoinmining.com/best-bitcoin-cloud-mining-contract-reviews/">guide</a> if it is awesome.
 4. Even better, develop a <b>content creation plan</b>.
 Take advantage of the ZMOT with a [hub and spoke model](http://www.verticalmeasures.com/content-strategy/build-your-content-marketing-around-a-hub-and-spoke-model/).
 5. Perform at least basic Search Engine Optimization (Ex.
 [Free Tool](http://www.weusecoins.com/en/questions/)).<p>
-6. Link to and from other relevant pages on weusecoins.com like the extensive [FAQ](https://www.weusecoins.org/en/questions/)<p>
+6. Link to and from other relevant pages on <a href="https://www.weusecoins.com/">weusecoins.com</a> like the extensive [FAQ](https://www.weusecoins.org/en/questions/)<p>
 7. Optimize images (Ex.
 [Kraken.io](http://www.kraken.io))<p>
 8. Find websites that will link to the article<p>
 9. Mention the article on social media like Twitter, Facebook, Reddit, etc.<p>